 Finally, the last condition, involving the antipode, can be checked as follows:

 Thus, with usual notations, $w=UvU^*$ is a corepresentation, as claimed. \end{proof}

-As a philosophical comment, the above proof might suggest that the more abstract our notations and formalism, the easier our problems will become.
-This is wrong.
+As a philosophical comment here, the above proof might suggest that the more abstract our notations and formalism, and our methods in order to deal with mathematical questions, the easier our problems will become.
+But this is wrong.
 Bases and indices are a blessing: they can be understood by undergraduate students, computers, fellow scientists, engineers, and of course also by yourself, when you're tired or so.

-In addition, in the quantum group context, we will see later on, starting from section 4 below, that bases and indices can be turned into something very beautiful and powerful, allowing us to do some serious theory, well beyond the level of abstractions.
+In addition, in the quantum group context, we will see later on, starting from chapter 4 below, that bases and indices can be turned into something very beautiful and powerful, allowing us to do some serious theory, well beyond the level of abstractions.